scottbri/terraforming-gcp/README.md

 ssh ubuntu@jumpbox.environment.example.com -i /tmp/jumpbox.key
 ```

+## Upload the PKS tile into Ops Manager

 You can use the jumpbox to save your home bandwidth when installing tiles to Ops Manager.
 A collection of pcf tools from http://github.com/scottbri/pcftools are staged in ~/work/pcftools.
 Also the 'om' Ops Manager CLI is installed in ~/bin.

 To install the PKS tile for example, you'll use a tool on the jumpbox ~/work/pcftools/pivnet-download.sh